MLHale/nebraska-gencyber-modules/intro_to_first_principles/README.md

 Split in groups of 4 or less.
 Hand two cards decks to each group.

 #### Game 1: Question Cards
 - STEP 1: Ask the groups to further split their team into two sub-groups.
 Give each sub-group a card deck.
-Students in the sub-groups take turns to examine the cards with first principles on it.
+Students in the sub-groups take turns to examine the `Dark Blue` cards with first principles on it.
+There should be 10 such cards.
-- STEP 2: Use question cards (cards 1-20) of the one of the sub-group's decks as the question stack.
+- STEP 2: Use the `Light Blue` question cards (cards 1-20) of the one of the sub-group's decks as the question stack.
 Shuffle these cards and place them face down in a stack to the left of sub-group 1.
 - STEP 3: Turn a question card over
 - STEP 4: Both sub-groups read the question and then place what they think the correct principle card is _face down_.